jwwweee/DATA7703_project/README.md

 2. "data_clearning.py" for 24-hour-structure dataset. <br>
 3. Then, you can run any model. <br>

+Or you can directly train these models: <br>
 - "main_b_lstm.py" for the proposed Weighted-LSTM
 - "main_lstm.py" for the single LSTM
 - "main_b_rnn.py" for the proposed Weighted-RNN